The Walking Classroom

 Literary Links

-Literary Links: Poems and Poetry II
+Literary Links: Poetry Picture Books and More II

 Tags: alliteration, Jack Prelutsky, personificantion, rhyme scheme. meter, simile and metaphor, verse